stoqs/stoqs/README.md

 The `vagrant up` command takes a few hours to provision and setup a complete CentOS 7 STOQS server that also includes all the data science tools bundled in packages such as [Anaconda](https://www.continuum.io/).
+All connections to this virtual machine are performed from the the directory you installed it in; you must cd to it (e.g. `cd ~/Vagrants/stoqsvm`) before logging in with the `vagrant ssh -- -X` command.
 After installation finishes log into your new virtual machine and test it:

     vagrant ssh -- -X
     cd ~/dev/stoqsgit && source venv-stoqs/bin/activate
     export DATABASE_URL=postgis://stoqsadm:CHANGEME@127.0.0.1:5432/stoqs
     ./test.sh CHANGEME

-In another terminal window start the development server:
+In another terminal window start the development server (after a `cd ~/Vagrants/stoqsvm`):

     vagrant ssh -- -X
     cd ~/dev/stoqsgit && source venv-stoqs/bin/activate